rmalinowska/comparative-genomics-project/README.md

 Schizosaccharomyces japonicus,UP000001744

-Pierwsza opcja służy do przypadków, gdy mamy bardzo dużo gatunków i nieefektywne byłoby wyszukiwanie wszystkich ID proteomów, natomiast może ona się mylić.
-Ten sposób zakłada, że po przeszukaniu bazy proteomów InterPro danym gatunkiem, pierwszy wynik jest poprawnym proteomem.
-Zwykle tak się zdarza, ale niestety nie zawsze, dlatego korzystając z tej opcji, trzeba przeprowadzić walidację, czy pobrane proteomy są poprawne, np. poprzez sprawdzenie, czy któryś proteom nie ma zaskakująco małej wielkości.
+First option is good for the case, where we have a lot of species and it would be tedious to search for all proteome IDs, but in some cases it might result with inproper results, cosidering that a wrong proteome may be downloaded from database (it downloads the first result from browsing proteomes by species name).
+In this case it is recommended to validate results (for example check if size of downloaded proteome is not suspiciously small).

-Druga opcja zapewnia, że zostaną konkretne wybrane proteomy, jednak wymaga podanie ich na wejściu.
+Second option makes sure that exact proteomes will be downloaded, but it requires providing them in the first place.

-Skorzystanie z pierwszej opcji:
+Using first option:

-Na początku skryptu należy ustawić zmienną SPECIES na True oraz podać nazwę pliku oraz zmienną IDS pozostawić ustawioną na False.
+In the beginning of the script you have to set variable SPECIES to True and provide name of the file and leave variable IDS set to False.

-Skorzystanie z drugiej opcji:
+Using second option:

-Na początku skryptu ustawić zmienną IDS na True oraz podać nazwę pliku oraz zmienną SPECIES pozostawić ustawioną na False.
+In the beginning of the script you have to set variable IDS to True and provide name of the file and leave variable SPECIES set to False.

-#### Pozostałe parametry
+#### The rest of parameters:

-Na początku skryptu należy również podać szereg innych parametrów do programu:
+In the beginning of the script you have to also provide multiple other parameters:

-working_dir = *str: ścieżka do folderu, w którym mamy plik wejściowy i w którym będą pojawiać się wyniki*
+working_dir = *str: path to directory where you store input file and where results will appear*

-merged_fasta_output_filename = *str: nazwa pliku, który połączy wszystkie proteomy*
+merged_fasta_output_filename = *str: file name which will merge all proteomes*

-path_to_mmseq = *str: ścieżka do programu mmseqs2*
+path_to_mmseq = *str: path to mmseqs2*

-IDENT = *float: minimalny poziom identyczności do klastrowania*
+IDENT = *float: minimal identity threshold for clustering*

-COVER = *float: procent pokrycia do klastrowania*
+COVER = *float: coverage percentage for clustering*

-COV_MODE = *int: typ stosowanego pokrycia w klastrowaniu, "coverage mode"*
+COV_MODE = *int: coverage mode for clustering*

-PREF = *str: prefix plików wyjściowych z klastrowania*
+PREF = *str: prefix for clustering output files*

-path_to_muscle = *str: ścieżka do programu muscle*
+path_to_muscle = *str: path to muscle*

-TREE_CONSTRUCTION_METHOD = *str: metoda budowania drzew w Phylo.TreeConstruction, np. 'nj' lub 'mp'*
+TREE_CONSTRUCTION_METHOD = *str: method for buliding trees in Phylo.TreeConstruction, for example 'nj' or 'mp'*

-DISTANCE_METHOD = *str: metoda liczenia odległości między sekwencjami do budowania drzew, np. 'blosum62', 'pam70'*
+DISTANCE_METHOD = *str: method for calculating distance between sequences for tree construction, for example: 'blosum62', 'pam70'*

-PATH_RSCRIPT = *str: ścieżka do Rscript w celu wywołania skryptu R, w przypadku korzystania z systemu operacyjnego linux, prawdopodobnie wystarczy podać napis 'Rscript'*
+PATH_RSCRIPT = *str: path to Rscript in orter to run R script; while using linux operating system, it is probably sufficient to set it to 'Rscript'*

-PATH_DUPTREE = *ścieżka do programu duptree*
+PATH_DUPTREE = *path to duptree*

-BOOTSTRAP_REP = *int: liczba drzew generowanych za pomocą metody bootstrap*
+BOOTSTRAP_REP = *int: number of bootstrap samples*

-Aby uruchomić program należy mieć w katalogu, w którym pracujemy skrypty: projekt_gp.py, consensus.r, download_proteome.py oraz uruchomić skrypt projekt_gp.py.
+To run the script we have to store following files in the working directory: projekt_gp.py, consensus.r, download_proteome.py and run projekt_gp.py file.